-Calls for LARGE allocations are issued twice per year by SNIC.
-The allocation periods start 1 July and 1 January for a 12-month period.
+Calls for LARGE allocations are issued twice a year by SNIC.
+The allocation periods start July 1st and January 1st for a 12-month period.

 For instructions regarding eligibility and how to apply please read How to apply for LARGE allocations.

-- Spring 2018: the total number of core hours/month that are available for LARGE allocations during the Spring 2018 allocation round.
+- Fall 2018: the total number of core hours/month that are available for LARGE allocations during the Fall 2018 allocation round.

 - Minimum: Represents the upper limit on MEDIUM allocations in core hours/month.
 An application for a LARGE allocation must include a request above this limit for at least one resource.